RichardMB1217/GreatSword/README.md

 There are many things GreatSword provides that other proxies don't, such as an about:blank cloak,

 And a closable cloaked bookmarklet which you can open on any page, and close with the circle in the corner.
 (Cloaked-Bookmarklet.js)

+This makes it a great choice for a proxy.

 # Showcase: